Surface Charge Relaxation Controls the Lifetime of Out-of-Equilibrium Colloidal Crystals: Introduction

 To study this theoretical model in a physically relevant setting, we chose parameters consistent with the experiments of Larsen and Grier.\cite{larsen-1996, larsen-1997} In their experiments, polystyrene sulfate colloids with a diameter of $652 \pm 5 ~\textrm{nm}$ were used at a low volume fraction of $\eta = 0.02$.\cite{larsen-1997} These particles carried a high surface charge due to strongly acidic sulfate surface groups, enabling them to be compressed into crystalline structures using an oscillating electric field.
 Upon removal of the field, the crystals reverted to a homogeneous fluid phase.
 Notably, superheated colloidal crystals prepared at relatively high ionic strength melted within approximately $10$ seconds, whereas those at lower ionic strength remained metastable for up to $30$ minutes, before reaching their equilibrium state.\cite{larsen-1996, larsen-1997} These long-lived structures also exhibited significant density variations, with differences as high as 70\%.\cite{larsen-1996}

-We investigate these so-called superheated crystals from a new perspective, aiming to demonstrate both the method we developed to incorporate dynamic surface charge relaxation and the role of density-dependent interactions in determining the stability of charged colloidal crystals in suspension.
+We investigate these so-called superheated crystals from a new perspective, aiming to demonstrate not only our new method for incorporating dynamic surface charge relaxation but also the impact of density-dependent interactions on the stability of charged colloidal crystals in suspension.
 Using the BD simulations described above, we systematically study how the lifetime of a crystal depends on charge regulation and charge renormalization, with particular focus on the rate at which these charging and decharging processes occur.

 We demonstrate that crystal lifetimes are significantly enhanced by reducing the rate at which colloids equilibrate their surface charge, indicating that slow, density-dependent charging processes contribute to stabilizing the superheated crystal state.
 However, the simulated crystals do not exhibit the pronounced density differences as observed in experiments,\cite{larsen-1996} suggesting that additional mechanisms beyond our current model are needed to fully explain the experimental observations.